degami/php-forms-api/README.md

       'js_button' => FALSE,
     );

 They are always valid.
-The value after submit is an array containing fields x, y
+The value after submit is an array containing fields x,y

 #### Select lists